PANDICULATE! THE JOY OF STRETCHING

 15 March – 7 April 2016

-The Koppel Project’s inaugural exhibition welcomes artists Katie Hayward, Harriet Poznansky and Sarah Roberts to stretch into the newly converted gallery in response to the transition from bank vault to project space.
+The Koppel Project’s inaugural exhibition welcomes artists Katie Hayward, Harriet Poznansky, Sarah Roberts and Dominic Watson to stretch into the newly converted gallery in response to the transition from bank vault to project space.

 * The Decompression Room is the first point of entry into the The Koppel Project Gallery.
 A holding room curated by the exhibiting artists, The Decompression Room will morph throughout our exhibition program, sometimes offering a pensive haven filled with informative books and objects and at other times becoming a hectic chamber of creative calamity.